KyleOndy/docker-letsencrypt-dns-companion/README.md

 ### Minimal Config

 To get this image running you need to define at *LEAST* the following environmental variables.
+Using `docker-compose.yml` is easiest.

-Need to pass Lexicon environmental variables (easiest to use docker-compose.yml) `PROVIDER=route53`: I use Route53.
+`PROVIDER=route53`: I use Route53.
 Other possible values can be found [here](https://github.com/AnalogJ/lexicon/tree/master/lexicon/providers).

 `LEXICON_ROUTE53_ACCESS_KEY=AAAAAAAAAAAAAAAAAAAA`